Backbase/boat-bay/README.md

 ### Packaging as jar

-To build the final jar and optimize the BoatBay application for production, run:
+To build the final jar and optimize the Boat Bay application for production, run:

 ```